Eco 500 Microeconomics (3)

 Eco 505 Game Theory (3)

 Study of the strategic interaction among rational agents.
 Development of the basic analytical tools of game theory, including simultaneous and sequential move games, games with incomplete information, and alternative equilibrium concepts.
 Applications in fields such as industrial organization, public economics, international trade, and voting.
 A course project is required.
+Students who receive credit for AECO405 cannot receive credit for this course.

 Eco 510 Mathematics for Economists (3)